NilArj/NilArj/README.md

   - 🔭 Embarking on a journey of learning machine learning, alongside consistent skill-building exercises, and staying in sync with the industry's ever-evolving landscape!.

 - 👯 I'm open to collaborating on any project that aligns with my interests and allows me to apply my skills.

+- 🔜 Looking respectfully and with flirty eyes to snowflake and cloud services.

 - 💬 Talk to me about Python, JavaScript, Freelancing Opportunites, Open Source...
 <br>